Zotero is a free web-based bibliographic citation management tool that includes many citation styles.

 Here's where the important stuff starts -- adding your sources to Zotero.
 It generally does a good job of getting the information about articles and books; however, it may have more difficulty with websites and PDF documents, so you may need to add them manually or clean up the entries.

 Zotero integrates with Microsoft Word to help you create your in-text citations and list of references.
 If everything goes perfectly with your installation, you should see the Zotero tab on the ribbon in Word without having to do anything else.
 However, we've recently seen an increase in the number of people who need to do a manual installation of the Zotero plugin.
-These videos will show you what to do on both Windows and Mac OS X.
+These videos will show you what to do on both Windows and Mac OS X and 11.

 Once Zotero is available in Word, you can use it to create in-text citation as you work on your project.
 At the end, Zotero can also generate a list of references for all the sources that you cited in-text.